eWaterCycle/infra/README.md

   - Use `https://github.com/eWaterCycle/infra.git` as repository URL
   - Use `research-cloud-plugin.yml` as script path
   - Use `dcache-or-samba` as tag
+  - Name: eWaterCycle
+  - Subtitle: eWaterCycle teaching platform in a box
+  - Description: welcome page + jupyter + nbgrader + eWaterCycle python packages + dcache or samba
   - Select cloud providers:
     - SURF HPC Cloud, with all non-gpu sizes selected
     - SURF HPC Cloud cluster, with all non-gpu sizes selected
 - Component parameters, all fixed source type, required and overwitable unless otherwise stated
+  - shared_data_source: parameter for shared data source.
+    -  default: dcache
+    -  description: Source of shared data.
+Set to `dcache` or `samba`.
+TODO list which parameter are required for each source.
+  - dcache_ro_token: parameter for dcache read-only token aka macaroon.
+      The token can be found in the eWaterCycle password manager.
+      This token has an expiration date, so it needs to be updated every now and then.
+    - description: Macaroon with read permission for dcache
   - alt_home_location:
     - default: /data/volume_2
     - description: Path where home directories are stored.
 Set to `/data/<storage item name for homes>`.
+  - rclone_cache_dir:
+    - default: /data/volume_3
+    - description: Path where rclone cache is stored.
+Set to `/data/<storage item name for rclone cache>`.
+  - rclone_max_gsize:
+    - default: 45
+    - description: For maximum size of cache on `rclone_cache_dir` volume.
+In Gb.
   - grader_user:
     - description: User who will be grading.
 User should be created on sram.
 This user will also be responsible for setting up the course and assignments.
     - default: ==USERNAME==